 Ireland's Basic Income for the Arts Scheme to Support 2,000 Creatives with €325 Weekly Payment

-Ireland's groundbreaking Basic Income for the Arts scheme is moving forward, with applications set to open in May for a programme that will provide 2,000 eligible artists and creative workers with a guaranteed income of €325 per week for three years — a landmark investment in the country's cultural sector and the people who bring it to life.
+Ireland's landmark Basic Income for the Arts (BIA) scheme has entered a new permanent phase, with applications for the 2026–2029 cycle closing in May after opening on 15 April.
+Some 2,000 artists and creative workers will receive a guaranteed weekly payment of €325 for three years — a transformative investment in the people who sustain Ireland's cultural life.

 Background